Crocchè in the vicoli of Naples.

 THE ‘COUSIN’ OF THE CROCCHE’

-ince a ‘panzerotto’ can be considered, in a way, the ‘big brother’ of a crocchè, the so-called ‘gattoncino’ could be its ‘cousin’.
+ince a ‘panzerotto’ can be considered, in a way, the ‘big brother’ of a crocchè, the ‘gattoncino’ could be its ‘cousin’.
 The basic ingredients are in fact the same, also the preparation is quite similar.
 The main differences are that gattoncino is thick, round shaped, and usually stuffed with mozzarella cheese and salami.

 THE MEANING OF LIFE FOR EPICURUS